jazelly/helpmefocus/README.md

 - Integrate claude | mistral | grok | etc..
 - Better TTS with support of `eleven-labs`
-- More content for your schedule, potentially a curated list of tasks to do.
+- Schdule table with DND, auto connected with time chunks
+- More options of reminding, special sound effects for reminder